claudijo/pirate-sea-jam/README.md

 # Pirate Sea Jam

-Jam-sized pirate game made for fun and as a game dev resource.
+Jam-sized pirate game.
+Written in Rust and Bevy.
+Made with ❤️.